awslabs/aws-sdk-swift/reference/0.x/AWSImagebuilder/ImagebuilderClient.md

 ### `putComponentPolicy(input:completion:)`

 Applies a policy to a component.
-We recommend that you call the RAM API <a href="https:​//docs.aws.amazon.com/ram/latest/APIReference/API_CreateResourceShare.html">CreateResourceShare to share resources.
-If you call the Image Builder API
-PutComponentPolicy, you must also call the RAM API <a href="https:​//docs.aws.amazon.com/ram/latest/APIReference/API_PromoteResourceShareCreatedFromPolicy.html">PromoteResourceShareCreatedFromPolicy in order for the resource to be visible to all principals with whom the resource is shared.
+We recommend that you call the RAM API [CreateResourceShare](https://docs.aws.amazon.com/ram/latest/APIReference/API_CreateResourceShare.html) to share resources.
+If you call the Image Builder API PutComponentPolicy, you must also call the RAM API [PromoteResourceShareCreatedFromPolicy](https://docs.aws.amazon.com/ram/latest/APIReference/API_PromoteResourceShareCreatedFromPolicy.html) in order for the resource to be visible to all principals with whom the resource is shared.

 ``` swift
 public func putComponentPolicy(input: PutComponentPolicyInput, completion: @escaping (ClientRuntime.SdkResult<PutComponentPolicyOutputResponse, PutComponentPolicyOutputError>) -> Void)